Happy New Year from the FSU’s staff!

 In July, we welcomed a new addition to the growing family of overseas sister organisations in the form of the South African FSU.
 Check out its website for more details.

-And last month we launched our Writers’ Advisory Council and crafted a special offer to authors who are worried that their right to freedom of expression is under threat.
-You can watch a testimonial from Holly Lawford-Smith, a writer whom we helped recently, by visiting our dedicated Writers’ Advisory Council page here.
+And this month we launched our Writers’ Advisory Council and crafted a special offer to authors who are worried that their right to freedom of expression is under threat.
+You can watch a testimonial from Holly Lawford-Smith, a writer whom we helped recently, here, and see the members of the Council here.

 Please join or donate (or both)

 I hope you’ll agree this is an impressive list of achievements.
-If you’re not yet a member, please join – membership fees start at £2.49 a month – and if you’re already a member please consider making a donation, either to the FSU in general or to our legal fund.
-We can only afford to keep membership fees so low thanks to the generous donations of our members and supporters – every little helps.
+If you’re not yet a member, please join – membership fees start at £2.49 a month – and if you’re already a member please consider making a donation, either to the FSU in general, or to our legal fund.
+Every little helps.

 I’m going to take the next few days off, but I’ll be back at the coal face, along with the FSU’s team of dedicated free speech warriors, on 2nd January.
 Here’s hoping that 2023 is an even more successful year for us than 2022 – which, with your help, it will be.